-An anoscopy is a procedure that can help a physician identify an abnormality in your gastrointestinal tract, in particular your anus and rectum.
+An anoscopy is a simple medical procedure that can help your doctor identify an abnormality in your gastrointestinal tract, notable in your anus and rectum.

-To perform an anoscopy, the doctor will insert a device called an anoscope into your anus.
-Using an anoscope, the doctor can get a detailed look at the tissue inside.
+To perform an anoscopy, your doctor will insert a device called an anoscope into your anus.
+This scope is typically made of plastic (disposable) or stainless steel (sterilizable).
+An anoscope allows your doctor to get a detailed look at the tissue within your anal-rectal areas.

-An anoscopy can help identify several conditions and diseases that can affect the lower part of the intestines.
-These include cancer, tears in the tissue called anal fissures, and hemorrhoids (swollen veins around the anus and/or rectum).
+An anoscopy can identify several conditions and diseases that can affect the lower part of your intestines.
+These include cancer, tears in the tissue called anal fissures, hemorrhoids (swollen veins around the anus and/or rectum), and rectal polyps.

-The anoscope is a rigid hollow tube that is 3 to 4 inches long and about 2 to 3 inches wide.
+The anoscope is a rigid hollow tube.
+It is 3 to 5 inches long, and about 2 inches wide.
 The anoscope is equipped with a light and allows the doctor to examine the anus and rectum in detail.

 Before the anoscope is inserted into your anus, you’ll be asked to remove your undergarments.
 Your doctor may request that you position yourself in the fetal position on a table, or bend forward over the table.

-The doctor will then insert the anoscope, which is lubricated, into your gastrointestinal tract via your anus.
+The doctor will then insert the anoscope, which is lubricated with K-Y Jelly (or similar product), into your lower gastrointestinal tract via your anus.
 While the anoscope is being inserted, the doctor may ask you to intensify your internal muscles and relax as you would when having a bowel movement.
 This eases the placement of the anoscope.

 Once the exam is performed, the doctor gently withdraws the anoscope.
 Your doctor may decide to perform other procedures in conjunction with the anoscopy.